motech99/T2A2-API-Webserver/README.md

 ### 9. PyJWT

 PyJWT is a Python library for working with JSON Web Tokens (JWT).
-It helps you encode and decode JWT tokens used in Flask-JWT-Extended.
+It helps encode and decode JWT tokens used in Flask-JWT-Extended.

 ### 10. python-dotenv